schubergphilis/mercury/docs/configuration.md

-icmpping | does a icmpping for the amount of `pingpackets` and will report down if there is 100% packetloss tcpping	| does a tcpping for the amount of `pingpackets` and will report down if there is 100% packetloss udpping | does a udpping for the amount of `pingpackets` and will report down if there is 100% packetloss
+icmpping | does a icmpping for the amount of `pingpackets` and will report down if there is 100% packetloss tcpping	| does a tcpping for the amount of `pingpackets` and will report down if there is 100% packetloss udpping | does a udpping for the amount of `pingpackets` and will report down if there is 100% packetloss ssh | does ssh authentication at the remote host

 ### Special Keys